Self-Admitted GenAI Usage in Open-Source Software: Methodology

 \subsection{Repository Sampling}

 The foundation of our research is a large sample of open-source GitHub repositories.
-We first selected 735,669 repositories using the \href{https://seart-ghs.si.usi.ch/}{GitHub search tool} provided by Dabic et al.~\cite{Dabic:msr2021data}.
-We selected repositories primarily written in the five most popular programming languages identified in a 2024 GitHub report~\cite{ghreport}: Python, JavaScript, TypeScript, Java, and C\#.
+We selected GitHub as our study platform because it is the largest and most widely used open-source hosting service, with over 500 million repositories according to the 2024 Octoverse report~\cite{ghreport}, making it the most suitable environment for analyzing trends of GenAI usage in open-source software development.
+Using the \href{https://seart-ghs.si.usi.ch/}{GitHub search tool} provided by Dabic et al.~\cite{Dabic:msr2021data}, we selected repositories primarily written in the five most popular programming languages as of the above-mentioned report~\cite{ghreport}: Python, JavaScript, TypeScript, Java, and C\#.
+This focus on the most popular languages ensures that our study is both manageable and relevant to the most commonly used development ecosystems.
 Since \textbf{RQ3} aims at a comparison of code churn before and after projects started using GenAI tools, we only selected repositories that: (1) were created before the ChatGPT launch date (30 November 2022) and (2) had at least one commit on or after this date.
 Moreover, to eliminate duplicates, we excluded forks.
-Our initial sample of GitHub projects contained 258,216 repositories distributed across Python (77,542), JavaScript (48,500), TypeScript (37,424), Java (25,160), and C\# (18,436).
+Our initial sample of GitHub projects contained 207,062 repositories distributed across Python (77,542), JavaScript (48,500), TypeScript (37,424), Java (25,160), and C\# (18,436).

 Since our interest is to study ``engineered'' software projects~\cite{DBLP:journals/ese/MunaiahKCN17}, we applied three additional filtering criteria.
 First, we excluded repositories not declaring a license or using non-standard licenses (marked as \emph{Other} in the GitHub search tool).
 For the remaining repositories, we labeled all 38 distinct licenses we found and then removed projects declaring licenses not commonly used for software projects.
 These licenses included \emph{Creative Commons Attribution 4.0 International}, \emph{Creative Commons Zero v1.0 Universal}, \emph{Creative Commons Attribution Share Alike 4.0 International}, and the \emph{SIL Open Font License 1.1}.
 Second, we excluded repositories without any release on GitHub, fewer than two contributors, and those marked as \emph{archived}.
 Third, we filtered the repositories based on an analysis of various descriptive statistics.
 We analyzed the distribution of central repository properties per programming language.
 The properties we considered were the number of pull requests, the number of issues, and the repository size measured in lines of code (as provided by the GitHub search tool).